-About the programme
+About the workshop

 How participants will benefit

-- Broaden your knowledge of the concept and institution of the Ombudsman and variations of the Ombudsman model
+• Broaden your knowledge of the concept and institution of the ombudsman and variations of the ombudsman model

-- Improve your capacity to manage investigations, produce effective reports, communicate with the public and other key stakeholders and deal with the media
+• Improve your capacity to manage investigations, produce effective reports, communicate with the public and other key stakeholders and deal with the media

 • Make international comparisons and identify areas for developing and improving your own ombudsman and complaint handling system

 • Develop practical skills in managing the business of your office

 • Familiarise you with how ombudsman and complaint-handling organisations deal with complaints and redress grievances.